flythereddflagg/flythereddflagg.github.io/python_book/docs/25-Do-a-Project.md

 entrance_hall() # this starts the game
 ```

-It is up to you to develop this idea.
+It is up to you to develop this idea and make it your own.
 The following are some suggestions the intent of this exercise it that you make the best game you can with your current skill set.
 Try some of the following as you develop your game:

 - Draw a map and allow your character to move through many rooms.
 (At least 10 rooms/encounters.)
 - Make obstacles, enemies or puzzles for your character to overcome.